 “I don’t know, but before proceeding, we ought to find out.”

-“Oh you’re just getting cold feet.
+“Oh, you’re just getting sweaty feet.
 Lat has given us an auspicious gift, something she doesn’t do often.
-My fleet is just beyond the riverbend, ready and waiting.
+My fleet is just beyond the river bend, ready and waiting.
 You have your father’s stamp.
 The Majlis won’t go against you because you are your father’s son.
 Give the order.
 Open the way.”

 Hadrith eyed me through the window.
 He grabbed his glass and flung it at my face.
 I fluttered upward as the crystal arced and shattered on the grass below.